lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   (path or queries).
 The position defined in a rule, associated to a Field ID, can be used to identify the proper instance.

-  {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field ID to appears several times in the rule, the Field Position (FP) removes ambiguities for the matching operation.
+  {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field ID to appear several times in the rule, the Field Position (FP) removes ambiguities for the matching operation.

-* Field sizes defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
+* Field sizes defined in the CoAP protocol can be too large compared to LPWAN traffic constraints.
   This is particularly true for the message ID field or Token field.
 The MSB MO can be used to reduce the information carried on LPWANs.